riccardo-lomazzi/camera_macos/README.md

 ```

+Note: the streamed data is in argb8888 format

 ### Recording a video ###

 Recording videos can be done with the ```recordVideo``` method, and can be stopped with the ```stopVideoRecording```.